Bigguy98/odoo/README.md

 > docker-compose up -d

-## II.
+## III.
 Config CI/CD with Git Action

 We do the following steps on CI/CD pipeline: